emilia-sk/laravel-photos/README.md

 ```

 - ### Database Seeding
-To add the example recipes with a single user, run the following:
+To add the example records, run the following:
 ```
 php artisan db:seed
 ```